Water park opens in war-weary Kabul with a splash but no women

 "They have really built a very good pool.
 I can't believe it," said one visitor, Fahim Maeel, a company manager.

-The creators of the novel $5 million endeavor are among the few in Kabul not wringing their hands over Afghanistan's future after 2014 when foreign combat troops are due to leave.
+The creators of the novel $5 million endeavour are among the few in Kabul not wringing their hands over Afghanistan's future after 2014 when foreign combat troops are due to leave.

 "When we decided to build this place, we knew that 2014 was to come," said Mahmod Najafi, one of Kabul Water Park's managers and shareholders.
 "For us 2014 doesn't mean anything."